muadib1311/rtmcmd/README.md

 # toodlcmd
-a command line interface to toodledo
+A ommand line interface to toodledo.
+It is currently in development.